Articles in academic journals

 • Default Helvetica Segoe Georgia Times

 Jos de Mul.
-Encyclopedias, hive minds and global brains A cognitive evolutionary account of Wikipedia. 立命館言語文化研究29巻3号.
+Encyclopedias, hive minds and global brains.
+A cognitive evolutionary account of Wikipedia. 立命館言語文化研究29巻3号.
 Ritsumeikan Studies in Language and Culture.
 Volume 29, no.3 (2018), 143-153.

 Abstract